 But even as a few important themes emerged, namely, the value of collaboration and diversity in spurring the innovation process, it was hard to escape the vagueness of the term itself.

 Panelist Rick Turoczy, co-founder of the Portland Incubator Experiment, said it best.
 “Everyone is clamoring for innovation," he said.
 “But innovation is broad.
 What do we need to focus on?”
 When it comes to innovation, said Turoczy, “we’re kind of in a dotcom stage.
 It’s like: ‘everyone needs a website.'”

 This is not to criticize the triple bottom line programs companies continue to adopt en masse.
-A market driven initiative, sustainability helped make environmental preservation palatable to the business community and fueled a new era of corporate responsibility and transparency.
+Sustainability helped make environmental preservation palatable to the business community and fueled a new era of corporate responsibility and transparency.

 Jon Marshall of the Northwest Food Processors Association invoked examples from the natural and corporate world--the late lamented pterodactyl and Hollywood Video--to deliver his version of the mantra, innovate or die.
 The pace of social, economic and technological change is occurring so rapidly that companies interested in prospering need to bring “very different viewpoints” to the table, Marshall said.

 A former Tektronix employee, Marshall said the food processing industry needs to move beyond “process and product innovation,” to bring on “business level innovation.”
 The latter, he says, is manifest in the NWFPA’s new Business Development Innovation Program, which brings industry leaders together for workshops, mentoring and connection opportunities.